-OCTOBER 2017: As a result of us walking alpacas with the public, we decided to undertake a surveillance test for our alpaca and llama walking team plus a representative sample from each of our alpaca/llama groups using the Emferplex test.
+OCTOBER 2017: As a result of us walking alpacas with the public, we decided to undertake a surveillance test for our alpaca and llama walking team plus a representative sample from each of our alpaca/llama groups using the Enferplex test.
 This equated to a third of our herd and is part of our commitment to professionalism and excellence.
 We had a completely clear test with no single antigen positive (or above!) results for either our alpacas or llamas.
 Since 2017 we have tested dozens more (either for sale or export) and we always have clear results - its for piece of mind for us, our clients and our guests who come to walk our alpacas and llamas.

-Biosecurity has become a buzzword in the alpaca community in recent times, but we have been taking most of these precautions for the last ten years.
+Biosecurity has become a buzzword in the alpaca community in recent times, but we have been taking most of these precautions for the last fifteen years.
 Our herds health speaks for itself, and we keep records of all vaccinations, wormers and any other health issues on a day to day basis - whether it is eye ointment or a sore foot that we are medicating for.

 In every way, we try to minimise stress to our alpacas in their daily management, whether moving from farm to farm or going to biosecure shows.
 We believe the best defence against disease caused through stress are the day-to-day respectful ways we manage our alpacas.
 We have NEVER had a problem with an alpaca becoming sick after leaving our farm.
 In addition we have had the full bank of tests carried out on the alpacas we have exported (always clear) and even offered to (and carried out) further tests over and above what was required by the requisite National Authorities.